Using A Ketogenic Diet For Hypothyroid

 For one, reducing inflammation boosts just about every process in the body.
 Chronic inflammation is damaging to the cells and especially to the mitochondria.
 Mitochondria produce all of the energy for the body and dictate how well your body is able to function.

 Additionally, this style of eating encourages a healthy metabolism by burning off excess fat and stabilizing blood sugar levels.
-Without going into too much detail, a ketogenic diet simply enables the body to function at a much more efficient level and this may allow for a more balance production of thyroid hormones.
+Without going into too much detail, a ketogenic diet simply enables the body to function at a much more efficient level and this may allow for a more balanced production of thyroid hormones.

 Ketogenic Diet and Thyroid

 There is an idea in the functional medicine community that following a ketogenic diet is bad for thyroid health.
 This idea is not supported by research.
-There is some evidence that following a ketogenic diet may lower T3 levels however.
+There is some evidence that following a ketogenic diet may lower T3 levels, however.
 This does not necessarily qualify as hypothyroid and may actually be beneficial.

 In fact, this lowered T3 is seen with calorie restriction and protein restriction as well (2).
 Evidence seems to point to lowered T3 as a physiological adaptation in the body that allows for a deeper state of ketosis and preserved muscle mass (this is a good thing) (3, 4).
 This is given that TSH and T4 levels remain normal.

 This is where it is really important to monitor how you are feeling on a day-to-day basis and determine how you are responding to a ketogenic diet.
-T3 levels may be slightly depressed, however if you are feeling very good then it is not really a concern.
+T3 levels may be slightly depressed, however, if you are feeling very good then it is not really a concern.

 Like I said this drop in T3 allows for deeper ketosis and preserved muscle mass.
 Additionally, and interestingly enough, low T3 levels are actually associated with a longer lifespan in research (5).